A Foodcentric Life

 Instructions

-• When done, allow steak to rest for a few minutes before slicing to insure moist meat.
+• When done, allow steak to rest for about 10 minutes before slicing to insure moist meat.
 Slice cross-grain into thin strips.
 Serve with clean marinade as sauce on the side or drizzled over the top.

 Notes